-ARTICLE INFO ABSTRACT Article history: Most of drivers have to compensate small directional deviations from Received : 22 June, 2019 the desired driving path when disturbances such as crosswing overtakings, road irregularities and unintended driver inputs Accepted: 5 Aug , 2019 overtakings, road irregularities and unintended driver inputs are imposed.
+ARTICLE INFO ABSTRACT Article history: Most of drivers have to compensate small directional deviations from Received : 22 June, 2019 the desired driving path when disturbances such as crosswinds, overtakings, road irregularities and unintended driver inputs are Accepted: 5 Aug, 2019 imposed.
 These types of deviations have a tiring effect on driver and Published: 1 Sept, 2019 traffic's safety and should be minimised.
 To increase the understanding the influence of vehicle's properties in crosswind and overtaking Keywords: conditions, specially vans and buses, and improving their safety, the Crosswind vehicle was modeled using parameters based on real vehicle data for Overtaking simulation in CarSim program.
 These parameters were validated or edited by simulation programs such as SOLIDWORKS, ADAMS/CAR Taguchi method ADAMS/CHASSIS and Well-known Calculation Software .
 A method Lateral Deviation for estimating the lateral error of vehicle due to original path in Sensitivity crosswind and overtaking conditions is also presented using Multi-Step Taguchi method in MINITAB.
 Dealing with limited but most effective factors of Vehicle's Properties instead of large variety of them can be used for optimal vehicle's design and propose ideal Crosswind Controllers.
-T.4 1 communication studies such as Harris Views
+T.A.
+J. At. a compare a starting studies such as IL and Viene